 Acne, and the scars it leaves behind, has been the bane of teenagers’ existence since the very first teenager noticed that first spot.
-Numerous special events have been ruined by the sudden outbreak of pimples, and many a teenage girl has cried long into the night over the thought that the scars on her face are permanent, but thanks to new updates in acne treatment, scars related to acne may be a thing of the past.
+Numerous special events have been ruined by the sudden outbreak of pimples, and many a teenage girl has cried long into the night over the thought that the scars on her face are permanent, but thanks to new updates in acne treatment, scars related to acne may be a thing of the past, and you can finally learn how to remove acne scars.
 Adults who may have long ago given up on the dream of smooth skin have new hope; read below for a list of frequently asked questions regarding acne scar treatment and care.

 Acne scars are the dark and sometimes swollen pits left in the skin long after the pimple has healed and are divided into four categories according to appearance and cause: ice pick (small pits), boxcar (scars that have sharp edges), rolling (caused by damage underneath the epidermis) and hypertrophic (raised and bumpy because of excess scar tissue under the skin).